arielwin/hangman-browser-game/README.md

 ## Next Steps:

 The next steps for this project are pretty simple: I would like to return to this project in the future and see how much of it I can simplify.
 I believe my code at this point, while it functions well, may be inefficient.
+Additionally, I would multiple word banks and have the front end update to represent the new word bank.